ibm-cloud-docs/cephaas/retrieving_s3_cert_sds.md

 {{site.data.keyword.attribute-definition-list}}

 # Retrieving S3 certificate expiration date and status
-{: #retrieving-s3-certificate-details-sds}
+{: #retrieving-sds-s3-certificate-details-sds}

-Retrieve and view the expiration date and status of the S3 SSL certificate by using CLI.
 S3 certificates are required to secure the S3 endpoint.

+This section provides guidance on how to retrieve and view the expiration date and status of the S3 SSL certificate.
 {: shortdesc}

+## View S3 certificate details using the UI
+{: #view-sds-s3-certificate-using-ui}
+{: ui}

+To retrieve and view the expiration date and status of a S3 certificate, on the IBM Cloud console, navigate to **SDS as a Service > Settings**.

+Here, you can view the **S3 certificate** expiration date and status if it exists in the system.

 ## Retrieving S3 certificate expiration date and status from the CLI
-{: #retrieving-s3-certificate-details-cli}
+{: #retrieving-sds-s3-certificate-details-cli}
 {: cli}

 Use the `certificate` command to retrieve and view the S3 SSL Certificates expiration date and it's status.